eyarouissi/Scraper_Google_Reviews/README.md

 # Scraper_Google_Reviews

-A scraper that scrapes reviews from google reviews
+A scraper that scrapes reviews on shops from google reviews

 ## Features

-+ Python FastAPI backend.
++ Python script.
-+ MongoDB database.

 ```console